RU student found dead at Shamsuzzoha Hall

 His body was sent to the RMCH morgue for autopsy, the OC said.

-However, police and doctors are yet to confirm the reasons behind the death.
+However, police and doctors have yet to confirm the reasons behind the death.

 Comments